ddev/ddev-contrib/docker-compose-services/typo3-solr/README.md

     * `mkdir -p .ddev/solr`
     * `cp -r public/typo3conf/ext/solr/Resources/Private/Solr/* .ddev/solr`
     * You will have `configsets`, `cores`, `solr.xml` and `zoo.cfg` in .ddev/solr.
-6. `ddev start` will bring up the new solr container.
+6. `ddev restart` will bring up the new solr container.
-   * Click the "Apache Solr" "Info" module on the left and choose your site, you should see that it has connected the Apache Solr server.
 7. On the TYPO3 backend "Sites" module, choose your site
    * Make sure that on the "General" tab a full URL is specified for "Entry Point".
 Just using "/" here results in a failure of the extension.
    * On the "Solr" tab (far right) set "Host" to "solr" (NOT the default "localhost")